A Weekend at Dauphin Island

 We also made a fun stop at the Sea Lab.
 They have a great collection of educational information and marine life from the area.
 I especially love the exhibits where you get to feed and touch!

 The marine biologists have the cool job of diving down, grab samples and a few local critters and bring back them back to the lab for educational and research purposes.
 If you find yourself in the area, it’s a fun stop!

-Disclaimer: While the visitors bureau did give us complimentary tickets to the festival and the sea lab…all of our experiences and opinions are NOT purchased and are still our own.
+Disclaimer: A big thanks to Dauphin Island for hosting our visit.
+All of our experiences and opinions are NOT purchased and are our own.

 Dauphin Island was one of the unexpected jewels of our trip around the Gulf a few years back after my wife, newborn son, dog, and I first started RVing, trying to stay on roads as close to the ocean as possible.
 It was far enough east to have nice beaches but just west of the developed coastline known as Florida.
 We took the trip in December and the weather was pleasant and hardly anyone was there.
 A few moments that stick in my head are: when passing through Bayou La Batre on 188, looking over when crossing the bridge and seeing all the shrimp boats lining the inlet; how at night you can see the lights from all the oil rigs from the beach; and the ferry ride that took us across the bay with our RV into Ft.Morgan when leaving.
 We are definitely planning to return soon.
 Thanks for doing what you do and being who you are.
 Y’all (as they say in Alabama) are a great inspiration!